Bouhm/stardew-valley-mods/CONTRIBUTING.md

 ## Pull Request Process

-1. Create an issue detailing the problem the changes are meant to solve.
 2. Work on a new branch for the changes.
-3. Create a pull-request for the changes, tag the PR in the issue.
+3. Create a pull-request for the changes.
+Add a detailed summary of what the changes are for.
 Merges will be handled by the project maintainer.

 ## Rules